CivicTechTO/tRacket-directory-START-HERE/README.md

 > Is the environmental noise in Toronto a public health concern?

-To answer these questions, we started Project Noise Meter.
+We started Project Noise Meter to answer these questions.
 The project is building low cost IoT devices for citizens to measure in real-time the ambient environmental noise in their neigbourhoods.
 A data store and a monitoring dashboard are being developed to collect and visualize the noise data.
 The project is under active development by a group of Civic Tech Toronto volunteers.

 Keep reading below to learn more about the project.